How many times can you lose a child without even having one before things change?

 Small cottages and low-roofed bungalows lined the narrow streets.
 Hydrangeas like giant crunch berries bloomed with flushed pride at the foot of every porch.
 Climbing roses spilled upwards from the earth, their vines twisting up the shingled sides before coming to rest on gently sloping rooftops.
 And the window boxes and the hollyhocks and the giant hedge trimmed into the shape of a whale and then the village center appears, unannounced and unadorned—a small market, an eight table cafe, and a tiny post office tucked away like an afterthought, news from the outside arriving like an invasion of privacy.

-From the village square we walked down to ‘Sconset beach.
-We took off our shoes and laid a blanket across the warm sand.
-Behind us to the west the sun was setting over the bluff.
+From the village square, we walked down to ‘Sconset beach.
+We took off our shoes and laid a blanket on the warm sand.
+Behind us, to the west, the sun was setting over the bluff.
 The sky darkened.
 The ocean stilled.
 The evening’s first star pulsed a spiral light.